itlogsandwich/data-analysis-midterms-project/README.md

-# Data Analysis Midterms Project
+# Data Analysis Midterms Project [Data set will be changed.
+I will code this again tomorrow or weekends after finishing some tickets]

 ### About
 A simple data analysis on chess dataset from Lichess (source: <a href="https://www.kaggle.com/datasets/datasnaek/chess">Kaggle</a>).
 I wanted to try and experiment using Rust's data engineering and analysis <br/>